hic-infra/k8tre-egress-creation-service/README.md

     --upload-file
 -request-egress

+Files are uploaded into the S3 bucket as /{project_id}/{session-id}/{file}.
 Once request-egress has been called no more files can be uploaded.
-This is enforced by request-egress creating a .done file in the S3 "folder"
-- upload-file checks for this
+This is enforced by request-egress creating a .done file in the S3 "folder" upload-file checks for this.
+If request-egress is not called on a session id then the bucket is still editable

 ## Setup
 ### Requirements